 For new construction, waterproof walls from the outside and make sure positive drainage away is created at the entire perimeter of the structure.
 Code perimeter drainage requires a slope of 5% which is approximately down 6 inches in 10 feet away.
-Look for other blog posts and videos on the topic of drainage at www.avoidingmold.com and in our Building Basics Webinar and Build a Safe Home Master Class.
+Look for other blog posts and videos on the topic of drainage at www.avoidingmold.com , in our Intro To Mold-Safe Building Masterclass and Build a Safe Home Course.

 If your home does have a crawlspace, I recommend it’s one you can get around in easily.
 Make sure it is tall enough to do work in, if necessary because ongoing maintenance and checking for new leaks is always a necessity.
 Leaks can happen that didn’t happen before, or something changes that causes leaks either from above or from outside.
 We want to catch those events early!

 The best practice is to design crawl spaces and treat them like short basements – dry basements.
 I actually prefer basement foundations that are built well to any other foundation type whenever possible.
 With basements, there’s a good chance somebody’s going to go down there and look around regularly.
 If a leak begins it can and should be addressed as soon as possible.
 Other foundations can leak just the same as basements but no one is noticing.
 That excess water that is unmanaged will cause eventual damage for foundations of ANY type.